Fish and Game Funding: Sustaining New Hampshire's Fish and Wildlife

 Does Fish and Game receive General Funds?

-In 2013, the Legislature provided stopgap funding in the budget to keep the Fish and Game Department whole for the FY 14-15 biennium, which ends on June 30, 2015.
-Budget bills were passed that made some funds more accessible to the Department in a variety of ways, including making a transfer from the State General Fund to the Fish and Game Fund of $699,000 for FY 14 and $893,000 for FY 15.
-A Legislative Commission was set up to identify future funding solutions, which are urgently needed if the Department is to be able to fulfill its duties in the future.
-Learn more.
+In 2013, the Legislature provided General Funds to keep the Fish and Game Department whole for the FY 14-15 biennium, which ends on June 30, 2015.
+State General Funds were transferred to the Fish and Game Fund in the amount of $699,000 for FY 14 and $893,000 for FY 15.

 How is search and rescue funded?